jairomer/heuristic_search_assignment/README.md

 ## What I learned
 - Notions about the A\* heuristic search algorithm and artificial intelligence.
 - Experience with C++17 features and object oriented development.
 - You cannot solve an exponential problem by the linear increment of computing resources.
+- Notions about test based development.